p10rahulm/your-static-website/content/_index.md

                 value = "300px"
     [[cta.elements]]
         name = "cta-bottom-left-image"
-        class = "bottom-left-image" # use in case belongs to some class of elements content = ""
+        class = "bottom-left-image lazy" # use in case belongs to some class of elements content = ""
         has_children = false
         has_parent = true